pendulum-project/ntpd-rs/CONFIGURATION.md

 NTPD-rs now also supports a new, better performing clock algorithm.
 This algorithm doesn't conform to the specification in RFC5905, but offers significantly better performance.
 Experience with both it and Chrony's non-standard algorithm indicates that a different clock algorithm does not impede interoperability.

 Currently, the new algorithm is opt-in, and must be selected at build time.
-To build it, add the additional flags `--features new-algorithm` to the build command.
-Please note that when using the new clock algorithm, a different set of configuration options needs to be used to tune it, as indicated below.
+To build it, add the additional flag `--features new-algorithm` to the build command.
+Please note that when using the new clock algorithm, a different set of configuration options needs to be used to tune it, see below.

 ## Configuration